jokoframework/medical-data-android/README.md

 To make a sonar analysis of the code, you need to follow this [guide](https://androidresearch.wordpress.com/2014/05/29/analysing-android-code-with-sonarqube/), to download requested files.
 The sonar-project.properties is already set in the project.

+## MongoDB Server Wiki

+If you wanna know the experience of the students-developers, and others, catalog in this [Wiki](https://joko.miraheze.org/wiki/MongoDB)  could save you a lot of time and a lot of problems.